Welcome to the Earth Hour global community!

 - Christiana Figueres, UNFCCC Executive Secretary

-In 2012 the City Challenge is open to cities in Canada, India, Italy, Norway, Sweden and the United States.
-If your city deserves global recognition for its effort to increase the use of renewable energy and reduce climate impact, then register for 2012 participation information here.
-In 2013, the challenge will be open to even more countries so contact us to register your interest early.
+In 2014 the City Challenge is open to cities in Belgium, Brazil, Canada, Colombia, Denmark, Finland, India, Indonesia, Mexico, South Korea, Sweden, The Netherlands, the United States and South Africa.
+If your city deserves global recognition for its effort to increase the use of renewable energy and reduce climate impact, then register for 2014 participation information here.